xiaohupro/swoole-docs/README.md

 Swoole follows the same principle as [Node.js](https://nodejs.org/en/) and [Netty](https://netty.io/), but for PHP.

+The Swoole framework is released as a [PHP extension (PECL)](https://pecl.php.net/package/swoole) and runs as a PHP CLI application.

 ### Features

 * Rapid development of high performance protocol servers & clients with PHP language